Quantization for LLM: A HW/SW Co-Design Perspective

 NVIDIA’s (NV) Approach

-Recall from Section-IV.1, if the scale factor is accurately represented (e.g., in FP32), then the maximum element can be accurately quantized without error.
-However, the 8-bit power-of-two scale factor used in MX violates this condition and introduces error for the block’s maximum elementAgain, the "maximum element" refers to the element with maximum magnitude..
+Recall from Section III-1, if the scale factor is accurately represented (e.g., in FP32), then the maximum element can be accurately quantized without error.
+However, the E8M0 scale factor used in MX violates this condition and introduces error for the block’s maximum elementAgain, the "maximum element" refers to the element with maximum magnitude..
 This raises the question: Can we minimize the quantization error of block maximum while still using an 8-bit scale factor?

 Let’s try to understand the limitations of MX when quantizing the block maximum, \(\mathrm{B}_{\text{max}}\).
 Again, for simplicity, assume \(\mathrm{B}_{\text{max}}\) is a positive normal FP32 value: